All StatesAlaska

 After You Record Your Deed in Alaska

-After the District Recorder processes your deed, the original is returned to the grantee or the designated return address.
-Recording times vary by district and submission method.
-The District Recorder updates the public land records, and the state and local taxing authorities are notified of the ownership change through the recording process.
+After the District Recorder processes your deed, the original is returned to the address specified in the deed body.
+The DNR updates the public land records and taxing authorities are notified of the ownership change.
 Because Alaska uses recording districts rather than counties, confirm which district office covers your property before submitting.
-Retain the recorded deed as your evidence of title.
+Keep the recorded deed as your primary evidence of title.

 Yes.
-Alaska requires the grantor's signature to be acknowledged before a notary public before the deed can be recorded.
+Alaska requires the grantor's signature to be acknowledged before a notary public before the deed can be recorded (AS 34.15.010).
 Online notarization through a service like NotaryLive is accepted in Alaska.

 Alaska does not have counties.
-You record the deed with the District Recorder in the recording district where the property is located.
-Alaska has multiple recording districts, including Anchorage, Fairbanks, Juneau, and others.
-Recording fees vary by district.
+You record the deed with the District Recorder at the Alaska Department of Natural Resources office for the recording district where the property is located.
+The Anchorage office serves most southcentral districts; the Fairbanks office serves interior and northern districts.

 Is there a transfer tax in Alaska?

 No. Alaska does not impose a state real estate transfer tax.
-You will pay a recording fee to the District Recorder, but there is no separate transfer or excise tax on the conveyance of real property in Alaska.
+You pay a recording fee ($20 first page, $5 each additional page) to the Department of Natural Resources, but there is no separate transfer or excise tax.

-What is a legal description and where do I find it in Alaska?
+What is a legal description and where do I find it?

-A legal description is the official identification of a parcel using lot and block numbers for platted subdivisions, or a metes and bounds or aliquot parts description for unplatted land.
-You can find the legal description on your existing deed, your title insurance policy, or through the District Recorder's office.
-A street address is not sufficient for a quit claim deed.
+A legal description is the official identification of a parcel using lot and block numbers for platted subdivisions, or a Section/Township/Range/Meridian description for unplatted land.
+You can find the legal description on your existing deed, your title insurance policy, or through the DNR Recording District office.
+A street address is not sufficient.

 Ready to notarize your deed?